National Cancer Institute

-- Attempts should be made to exclude or position breast tissue under the lung/axillary blocking.
+- Attempts should be made to exclude or position breast tissue under the lung/axillary shielding.

-- When the decision is made to include some or all of a critical organ (such as liver, kidney, or heart) in the radiation field, then normal tissue constraints are critical depending on chemotherapy used and patient age.
-Possible indications for whole-heart irradiation (~10 Gy) are pericardial involvement, as suggested by a large pericardial effusion or frank pericardial invasion with tumor.
+- When the decision is made to include some or all of a critical organ (such as liver, kidney, or heart) in the radiation field, then normal tissue constraints are critical depending on the chemotherapy used and patient age.
+An untested indication for whole-heart irradiation (~10 Gy) is frank pericardial involvement with tumor.

-- Whole-lung irradiation (~10 Gy), with partial transmission blocks, are a consideration in the setting of overt pulmonary nodules.
-For example, the GPOH HD-95 trial administered ipsilateral whole-lung RT to patients who had not achieved a complete response (CR) in the lungs to the first two cycles of chemotherapy.
+- Whole-lung irradiation (~10 Gy), with partial transmission blocks or intensity modulation, is a consideration in the setting of overt pulmonary nodules that have not achieved a complete response (CR).
+For example, the GPOH HD-95, GPOH 2002, and EuroNet-PHL-C1 trials administered ipsilateral whole-lung RT to patients who had not achieved a CR in the lungs to the first two cycles of chemotherapy.
 COG-9425 and COG-AHOD0031 used whole-lung RT in patients with pulmonary nodules at diagnosis, with the latter protocol randomly assigning some patients on the basis of response.

 - Data are accumulating in regard to the efficacy of IMRT and the decrease in median dose to normal surrounding tissues.
 Some uncertainty exists about the potential for increased late effects from IMRT, particularly secondary malignancy, because with IMRT, a larger area of the body receives a low dose compared with conventional techniques (although the mean dose to a volume may be decreased).